 Well, you can!

 Our resident clean-eating community member, Ann B., came up with this low-sugar dessert on a cold Canadian day that can be enjoyed year-round and she appropriately named it Ann’s Creamy Fruit Freeze!

-This recipe does use pure maple syrup, which is a clean and “real food” when it comes to adding sweetness to your creations.
+This recipe includes pure maple syrup, which is a clean and “real food” when it comes to adding sweetness to your creations.

 If you’re following the 17 Day Diet to the “T”, then you may want to sub the syrup for an approved sweetener, like a Stevia-based product.